stevenchen333/Risk-Measure-Forecasting-and-Dynamic-Portfolio-Optimization/README.md

 (ET).
 Additionally, the allocation provides macroeconomic hedging, with rate-sensitive financials, inflation-resistant commodities, and defensive equities (AAPL, V) mitigating risks across different economic conditions.

+For a full report refer to the pdf file Risk-Measure-Forecasting-and-Dynamic-Portfolio-Optimization.pdf